Uma R. Karmarkar

 Assistant Professor of Business Administration

 Professor Karmarkar's research examines the neural and psychological factors that underlie consumer decision-making.
-Some of her recent work targets how timing and/or uncertainty influence perceptions of value.
-Her findings have been published in the Journal of Consumer Research, Neuron, and Learning and Memory.
-In addition, her work has attracted coverage by media outlets including Newsweek, Reuters, Scientific American, and The New York Times.
+Some of her recent research targets how factors such as timing, uncertainty and sleep influence perceptions of value.
+Her findings have been published in a number of academic journals across a range of disciplines, including the Journal of Consumer Research, Management Science, Neuron, and Learning and Memory.
+In addition, her work has been featured in media outlets including Newsweek, Scientific American, The Economist and The New York Times.

 At HBS she teaches the first year MBA marketing course and FIELD.